ralmaas/ATcommand/README.md

 The plan is to have a sort of "token" generated on transmitt that is then tested for "OK" or "ERROR" response in the receiving part of the code.
 The "bitcoin"-code is currently just using a delay between each AT command being submitted

 ## Short description:
 Before using the WiFi settings (SSID and password) you need to use the "Select AT Command" to set "WiFi mode Client".
+V1.2: ESP-01 now set to client mode _before_ connecting!

 Then hit the CWJAP-button.